-As at 1 July 2017, the National Minimum Wage is $694.90 per week, or $18.29 per hour, as determined by the Fair Work Ombudsman.
+As at 1 July 2019, the National Minimum Wage is $740.80 per week, or $19.49 per hour, as determined by the Fair Work Ombudsman.

 If surgery was prior to 1 July 2017, you are unable to claim any out-of-pocket expenses.

-Program DocumentsFor donors and employers who are interested in the Program please see the Guidelines for further information.
+Program DocumentsFor donors and employers who are interested in the Program please see the below Guidelines for further information.

-RegistrationDonors undergoing surgery to donate a kidney or part of your liver, please complete the Individual Registration Form and return it, and relevant supporting documentation, to the Department of Health via post:
+RegistrationDonors undergoing surgery to donate a kidney or part of a liver, need to complete the Individual Registration Form and return it, and relevant supporting documentation, to the Department of Health via post:

 - Supporting Living Organ Donors Program